KOTORCommunityPatches/K1_Community_Patch/README.md

 * The initial conversation with Davik at his estate had a multitude of positioning and facing issues [ISSUE #57](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/57)
 * The initial conversation with Gadon Thek can suffer from poor party positioning due to the desk in the way [ISSUE #70](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/70)
 * The initial cutscene when entering Taris Lower City for the first time only shows the player, has a Bek in plain clothes, and can experience some skipped lines [ISSUE #233](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/233)
+* The initial journal entry for the "Dwindling Supplies" quest on the Ebon Hawk was incorrectly removed before being shown (Reported by La Ingobernable) [ISSUE #633](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/633)
 * The injured Wookiee in the Kashyyyk Lower Shadowlands didn't grant the Rough-Cut Upari Amulet as intended (Reported by Kaidon Jorn) [ISSUE #486](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/486)
 * The injured Wookiee in the Kashyyyk Lower Shadowlands had some inconsistencies with the scripts related to healing him [ISSUE #486](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/486)
 * The injured Wookiee's introductory cutscene in the Kashyyyk Lower Shadowlands had a bad camera angle, causing clipping [ISSUE #486](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/486)